 Today is the day that we make a point to go for a ride, sip a beverage (or 10) and celebrate life.
 Hit the trail, do your intervals, cruise the bike path, grab a bike share and hop some curbs… It doesn’t matter.
-Just get to pedaling!
+Just get out there and appreciate how goddamn fortunate we are.

 When I meet people from the DC family out on the trail, the one question I get the most is “How do you know Big Jonny and how did you end up writing for the site?”.
 I am reminded of the story around this time every year, and today seems like the best day to share it.